Infineon/aws-iot/README.md

 * Supports AWS IoT client APIs to connect, publish and subscribe to topics on the AWS IoT cloud
 * Supports AWS Greengrass core discovery and connection to Greengrass cores
 * Built on top of Eclipse PAHO MQTT client library
-* Designed to work with Cypress' PSoC platforms running ARM mbed-os 5.13.1 release or greater
+* Designed to work with Cypress' PSoC platforms running ARM Mbed OS 5.15.0

 ## Supported platforms
 This middleware library and it's features are supported on following Cypress platforms: